zbw/stw-mappings/var/wikidata/README.md

 ## Exception lists

-From the STW side, beyond this links more Wikidata items may be useful - e.g. if these items in turn link to Wikipedia pages or other autorities.
+From the STW side, beyond the these links materializend in Wikidata itself, more links to Wikidata items may be useful - e.g. if these items in turn link to Wikipedia pages or other autorities.
 The "Additions" list below will be instrumental for adding such links to our published STW - Wikidata mapping.

 On the other side, we might disagree with links to STW created by the Wikidata community.
 For such cases, the (currently empty) "Deletions" list is maintained.